In today's market place of aircraft charter quality, service, customer proximity and innovation are summed up into the name PAD Aviation Service GmbH.

 The Charterer shall compensate PAD Aviation for demurrage charges incurred at the respective airport and extra fees for ground time and block time, if the chartered aircraft is kept waiting beyond the contractually scheduled departure time because the booked passengers, their baggage, or freight shipments are not available on time for the scheduled departure, or if the appropriate travel or other necessary documents are missing or lacking because of acts or omission by the charterer or its employees or agents or the passengers.

 Cancellation / Rebooking

 The charterer shall pay a cancellation fee based on the sliding scale below, if it cancels a contract for flight booked with a PAD Aviation aircraft, before scheduled departure:

-From 96 hrs before the 1st scheduled departure: 10 % of charter fee
+From 96 hrs before the 1st scheduled departure: 20 % of charter fee at least 1000 EUR

 From 06 hrs before the 1st scheduled departure: 100 % of charter fee

 These cancellation fees are lump-sum amounts, whereby PAD Aviation expressly reserves the right to file additional claims.
 In case the charterer cancels a third-party aircraft that PAD Aviation has organized, the applicable fee of the third-party shall be invoiced in full to the charterer.
 A notice of cancellation must be submitted in writing to PAD Aviation, and the time of its receipt shall govern the applicable charge.